IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.

 ## Project Status
 The project is currently in the **Core RAG Pipeline Implementation** phase (Milestone 3).
-We are actively working on `RAG-001: Implement Data Ingestion and MongoDB Vector Store Setup`, which is a critical step towards building our knowledge base for the RAG chatbot.
+The multi-source data ingestion framework has been successfully implemented, and we are now focusing on the core retrieval and generation mechanisms.

 ## Key Features